chimmelb/fun-node-homework/readme.md

 #### Web

-The web page will be a single page, with two *centered* inputs:
+1. The initial web page will be a single page, with two *centered* inputs:

 * A text box to input potential sequences
 * A button to submit the text to the server

-Responses from the server should be indicated to the user (i.e. icon for success or fail, a toast, message alert, hidden/shown `<div>`, whatever).
+2. Responses from the server should be indicated to the user (i.e. icon for success or fail, a toast, message alert, hidden/shown `<div>`, whatever).
 Clear the text box after a successful response to enter another one. **Do not validate Sequences on the Web page**.

-Also display past requests and results from the server.
+3. Display past requests and results from the server.
 This should dynamically update each time a request is made, no matter the result.
 Results do not need to persist between reloads.
-* centered table showing previously tried sequences and results
+* centered table showing previously tried sequences and each result results

 Other page flair is fine (CSS styles, labels, etc) though not necessary.
 Show your artistic skills if you want to, but this is not a design assignment.

 Use whatever library and tools you prefer to scaffold the project (the less complex the better).
-A starting place would be the [VueJS Quick Start](https://vuejs.org/guide/quick-start.html).
+A starting place would be the [VueJS Quick Start](https://vuejs.org/guide/quick-start.html) but you could do this as a single .html file as well.

 #### Server